 In 2017, the Scottish Government established an independent root and branch review of the care system for children and young people in Scotland, to help identify how to change the future of the care system for the better, and improve both the quality of life and outcomes of young people in care.
-The review concluded with The Promise in February 2020, setting out over 80 recommendations.
+The review concluded with The Promise in February 2020, setting out over 80 recommendations, including the importance of early, preventative and holistic whole family support 51.